 If you’re still stuck in the past, read Getting Past Your Breakup: How to Turn a Devastating Loss into the Best Thing That Ever Happened to You.

-And here are a few suggestions on getting over a break up when you have no relationship closure…
+If you don’t know what “relationship closure” is, read What is Relationship Closure?
+How to Heal Without a Goodbye.
+Below are a few suggestions on getting over a break up when you have no relationship closure…

 What is Relationship Closure?